MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup/optional.md

 >You must stop and then start all flows in an environment after you make changes to environment variables for the flows to get the new environment variable values.
 [See Limitations](../limitations.md).

 >[!IMPORTANT]
 >The script field isn't synced back to main due to security.
-You can extend the Automation CoE to configure your environment to sync data back to main, if needed.
+You can extend the Automation Kit to configure your environment to sync data back to main, if needed.